JDBLab/Pancreas_ductal_scRNAseq/README.md

 1. Install R
 2. Install Rstudio
 3. You are ready to rumble in the jungle.
-4. Go to : Pancreas_ductal_scRNAseq/R_analysis_by_experiment/1_environment_setup.R (or click [here](https://github.com/JDBLab/Pancreas_ductal_scRNAseq/blob/master/R_analysis_by_experiment/1_environment_setup.R) and run as discussed
+4. Once you have installed R and RStudio, copy script from the [first file](https://github.com/JDBLab/Pancreas_ductal_scRNAseq/blob/master/R_analysis_by_experiment/1_environment_setup.R) in the Pancreas_ductal_scRNAseq/R_analysis_by_experiment/ folder.
+After this run and install all dependencies, and then load these packages allowing for analysis.
+5. If you need help understanding how commands are run in R  use the [ctrl + enter] command or please visit [here](https://support.rstudio.com/hc/en-us/articles/200484448-Editing-and-Executing-Code).
-5. If you run into problems, please open an issue you can do this by going to 'issues' and clicking on the 'new issue' icon.
+6. If you run into problems, please open a new issue, you can do this by going to 'issues' and clicking on the 'new issue' icon.
 We will help you replicate our analysis!
 Do not fear single cell analysis!

 ## Computing environment
 ### Hardware and OS environment for running Cellranger
-Under construction
+#### Environment 1
+1. Processor: Intel Sandy Bridge E5-2670 (16cores x 16 threads)
+2. RAM: 25GB
+3. OS: CentOS 6.5

+#### Environment 2
+1. Hardware integrated into the [Pegasus Supercomputing array](http://ccs.miami.edu/ac/service/pegasus/) at the [University of Miami](https://welcome.miami.edu/)

 ### Hardware and OS environment for running Seurat and Monocle
 #### Environment 1